renyming/Bayer_pattern_demosaicing/README.md

 # Bayer pattern demosaicing

-Implemented the simple linear interpolation and freeman interpolation for Bayer pattern mosaicing images.
+Implemented the simple linear interpolation and Freeman interpolation for Bayer pattern mosaicing images.

 Bayer pattern given in this assignment: